 - Queer People Are Funny: She's the go-to girl for when the gay jokes turn lesbian, in Season 5 she would make a remark towards Penny Once an Episode.
 This was almost eliminated outright in Season 6.
 However, it made a resurgence in Season 8.

-- She Cleans Up Nicely: She typically wears rather dowdy clothing with a long skirt and shapeless sweaters (along with Mayim Bialik's self-described "ethnic" looks), but in part due to Penny's influence she sometimes manages to dress up for special occasions and catch others off-guard with how well she turns out.
+- She Cleans Up Nicely: She typically wears rather dowdy clothing with a long skirt and shapeless sweaters (along with Mayim Bialik's self-described "ethnic" looks), but in part, due to Penny's influence she sometimes manages to dress up for special occasions and catch others off-guard with how well she turns out.
 Fans also noticed how attractive she became in the Nurse Chapel costume while "Playing Doctor" with Sheldon Star Trek-style.
 She also wasn't bad looking as Snow White either when the girls hit Disneyland.
 When she goes wedding dress shopping, she looks absolutely beautiful in the first couple dresses she tries on.
 Penny and Bernadette are both stunned by how great she looks.
 In the finale, on Raj's suggestion, she decides to use some of her Nobel prize money to treat herself to a haircut, new glasses, and a flattering wardrobe, and the effect is jaw-dropping.
 You can actually hear members of the studio audience gasping at beautiful Amy actually is once she finally cleans herself up.

 - Single-Target Sexuality: Two-fold, her kindred relationship with Sheldon makes her the only person he has even been remotely attractive to romantically (he has otherwise enjoyed attention from others, but in an It's All About Me sort of way).
 She has also shown a lot of uncomfortable interest in Penny, while not really demonstrating interest in women as a whole.

 - Sixth Ranger: She joined the group in Season 4 and becomes part of the regular cast.

 - Smart People Wear Glasses: Like Bernadette and Leonard she wears glasses.
 She is also highly intelligent.